tumblr/docs/api.md

 ### Neue Post Format objects

-Some routes will return Posts that have `type: blocks` and/or `is_blocks_post_format: true`, which means their content will be in the Neue Post Format.
+Some routes will return Posts that have `type: blocks` and/or `is_blocks_post_format: true`, which means their content is available in the Neue Post Format.
 [See the NPF specification docs for more info!](npf-spec.md)

+Also, when making any request to our API that returns Posts, you may supply a `npf=true` query parameter to specify that you'd like all of the Posts' content returned in the Neue Post Format rather than the legacy format.

 ## Blog Methods